Prototypes and Classes in JavaScript

 So when we do const user = new UserCreator("john", 0) the UserCreator function will run:

-1. It first creates an empty object, and there is this which is by default present in the memory which will refer to the newly created empty object in the function's memory.
+thiswhich is by default present in the memory which will refer to the newly created empty object in the function's memory. - Assigns all the values in the object that we pass and return the object.

 Now if we want to put our shared functions in this case increment, we can put them inside UserCreator.prototype.